 Social Impact and Belonging

-At the University of Wisconsin Department of Obstetrics and Gynecology, we value and promote an inclusive environment that respects, welcomes and embraces differences across all of our missions.
+At the University of Wisconsin Department of Obstetrics and Gynecology, we value and promote an environment that respects, welcomes and embraces differences across all of our missions.

 We embrace the mission, vision, values, and strategies set forth by the University of Wisconsin School of Medicine and Public Health, UW Health, and the combined Office of Social Impact and Belonging.
-As the Department of Obstetrics and Gynecology, we embrace the American College of Obstetricians and Gynecologists' Commitment to Changing the Culture of Medicine and Eliminating Racial Disparities in Women's Health Outcomes.

 The UW Department of Ob-Gyn Social Impact and Belonging Committee's goals are to: